 Consider buying a good “controller” and using mobile apps in order to save moneyThis point by Craig Adams might work if you have the right hardware.
 And he's right to a point: this might be $300 versus $3,000 in a full size and expensive keyboard.

 One caveat is mobile apps are still infantile, at least for Android.
 For about $300 I can buy a used System-1 or SH01A that will do more and better.
 The price of a new System-1 is currently around $500, but I can get one of these used for $400.
-I can get a used Roland SH-01A for $300 that can do half of what the System-1 can do for church.
+I can get a used Roland SH-01A for $300 that can do half of what the System-1 can do for church, but can still do everything church needs.
 It's up to you.

 I would also say here that I do not support cheap "pad MP3s" in church.
 Not only are you robbing someone of the opportunity to praise God in worship, you're sacrificing flexibility and variety.
 I wish those companies no harm, but if I might give my own opinion, I prefer hardware, knobs, and people, not MP3s.
 As well, you can’t just leave drone pads going in the majority of songs you’re going to play.